phones24/ep133-export-to-daw/README.md

 ## Latest news

+- [12/09/2025] Added the ability to group tracks (4 groups, same as EP) for Ableton + bugfixes
 - [09/09/2025] Ableton minumum supported version is now 11.3.35
 - [09/09/2025] App is now working offline (PWA mode)
 - [08/09/2025] Added Ableton 12 support + more note duration bugs are fixed